 Claims made by plaintiffs in the Zoloft lawsuits are similar to those made by plaintiffs in lawsuits filed against the makers of Paxil.
 The FDA has warned healthcare providers and patients that there is an increased risk of birth defects, including heart defects and persistent pulmonary hypertension of the newborn, when Paxil is taken by a pregnant woman and recommends that the drug generally not be taken while pregnant.

-If you or a loved one has suffered serious side effects from antidepressants such as Zoloft or Paxil, contact the skilled Chicago-based unsafe pharmaceutical drug lawyers at Ankin Law Offices to schedule a free consultation to discuss your antidepressant product liability lawsuit.
+If you or a loved one has suffered serious side effects from antidepressants such as Zoloft or Paxil, contact the skilled Chicago-based unsafe pharmaceutical drug lawyers at Ankin Law to schedule a free consultation to discuss your antidepressant product liability lawsuit.